paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 Here, $L\left( \mathbf{\theta}\left| \widehat{\mathbf{x}} \right.\  \right)$ denotes the Likelihood of a parameter set $\mathbf{\theta}$ conditional on the data $\widehat{\mathbf{x}}$ (see {numref}`method_7_3`for details), and $l\left( \mathbf{\theta}\left| \widehat{\mathbf{x}} \right.\  \right)$ is the corresponding log-Likelihood.

-The statistical uncertainty and covariance between the different parameters can be evaluated with the aid of the Fisher information matrix, which is derived from the Hessian matrix; the Hessian is usually determined as a by-product of the optimization routine used to solve Eq. {eq}`Equation_method_6_16`.
+The {term}`statistical uncertainty <Statistical uncertainty>` and covariance between the different parameters can be evaluated with the aid of the Fisher information matrix, which is derived from the Hessian matrix; the Hessian is usually determined as a by-product of the optimization routine used to solve Eq. {eq}`Equation_method_6_16`.

 In practice, it may be sufficient to know that at least for standard distribution models and usual sampling characteristics, analytic and numerical approaches for Maximum Likelihood Estimations are implemented in various software tools for statistical and/or reliability analysis.